AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Gradient-free Layer Selection

 \subsubsection{Balancing Importance and Computation Cost.}

 Although this is not a universal topological law, it is observed empirically that the first Betti Number, $b_1$ (which measures the number of independent one-dimensional holes in the activation space), tends to be slightly higher in layers with a larger number of activations~\cite{yang2021dive}.
-Additionally, in convolutional layers, the memory needed to store activation values is often significantly greater than that required for storing the layer's parameters.
+Additionally, in convolutional layers, the memory required to store activation values is often significantly greater than that needed to store the layer's parameters.
 For example, by a factor of about $14\times$ in typical MobileNets~\cite{256kb,tinytl}.
-To balance the importance selection with the associated computational cost, we normalize the computed first Betti Number, $b^i_1$, for each layer $i$, by the total number of elements in that layer's activations $|a^i|$:
+To balance the importance selection with the associated computational cost, we normalize the computed first Betti Number, $b^i_1$, for each layer $i$, by the total number of elements in that layer's activations $|a^i|$: $\hat{b}_1^i = \frac{b^i_1}{|a^i|}$.

+Although activation size is not a perfect proxy for compute in architectures with heterogeneous kernel sizes, it serves as a consistent and architecture-agnostic normalization factor that correlates with both memory and compute load in most practical DNNs.
 This normalized first Betti Number $\hat{b}^i_1$ provides a more effective and cost-aware criterion for selection.
-We note that TinyTrain~\cite{TinyTrain} also normalizes each layer's Fisher score with the number of parameters and number of multiply-accumulate (MAC) operations of that layer, respectively.
-The summary of the selection process is also presented in \figurename~\ref{fig:adabet_detailed}.
+We note that TinyTrain~\cite{TinyTrain} also normalizes each layer's Fisher score with the number of parameters and number of multiply-accumulate (MAC) operations of that layer, respectively. \figurename~\ref{fig:adabet_detailed} presents a summary of the selection process.

 We define a design parameter \(\rho \in [0, 1]\) representing the proportion of layers in \(\mathcal{M}\) selected for training on the target dataset \(\mathbb{D}\).
 For instance, \(\rho = 0.3\) means that 30\% of the layers, ranked according to their $\hat{b}_1$ values, are chosen for retraining.
 A value of \(\rho=0 \) corresponds to inference-only use, while \(\rho=1 \) indicates full model retraining.
-This flexible approach allows \system{} to take into account the capabilities of the target device, balancing performance gains with computational and memory constraints.
+This flexible approach enables \system{} to account for the target device's capabilities, balancing performance gains with computational and memory constraints.